-Colorado has adopted its first Family and Medical Leave Insurance (FAMLI) program regulations for private employers and self-employed individuals, developed a dedicated website and proposed the next round of rules.
+Colorado has adopted a second set of Family and Medical Leave Insurance (FAMLI) program regulations for private employers and self-employed individuals and developed a dedicated website.
 The voter-approved law (CO Rev. Stat. § 8-13.3-501-524) will provide eligible employees with partial wage replacement for 12–16 weeks of leave, depending on the circumstances.
 Employees will be able to take paid leave for many of the same reasons permitted under the federal Family and Medical Leave Act (FMLA).
 The program also will extend paid leave so victims of domestic violence, sexual assault or stalking can handle related issues.

 Newly adopted rules (7 CCR 1107-1) define wages on which premiums will be based and outline employers’ obligations for collecting and remitting those premiums.
 Employers with fewer than 10 employees, participating self-employed individuals and certain government employers will be exempt from the employer contribution, but must continue to collect and remit employee contributions.
 In 2023, employers will have to remit quarterly premiums by the end of the first month after each calendar quarter.
 The Colorado Department of Labor and Employment (CDLE) will determine an employer’s size for premium collection for all quarters of 2023 using the employer’s first-quarter unemployment insurance reports.
 In later years, regulators will base employer size on the preceding calendar year.